backdrop-contrib/views_between_dates_filter/README.md

-Between Dates Views Filter
+# Between Dates Views Filter
-by eosrei

 This Views filter provides the between date functionality you are looking for: display all nodes(comparing start and end dates) occurring on a specified date.